jncraton/languagemodels/paper.md

 # Statement of Need

+Large language models are beginning to transform how software is developed.
+Since the development of the transformer in 2017 [@vaswani2017attention], this architecture has become the tool of choice for many NLP problems.
+It has been applied to continually improve the state of the art in many NLP tasks [@bert; @gpt2; @gpt3; @t5; @palm; @flan-t5; @bubeck2023sparks].
+Early research indicates that there are many tasks that have been performed by humans that will be transformed by LLMs [@eloundou2023gpts].

+Large language models that have been trained on code [@codex] are already being used as capable pair programmers via tools such as Microsoft's Copilot.

 There are many software tools already available for working with large language models.
 Some of the most popular are :

 - Huggingface Transformers [@hftransformers]